-LATEST UPDATE: The mini-festival will go on this weekend, as the SF International Arts Festival prevailed in court but agreed to institute 20 minute breaks between performances the city instead on.
+LATEST UPDATE: The mini-festival will go on this weekend, as the SF International Arts Festival prevailed in court but agreed to institute 20 minute breaks between performances the city insisted on.
 This means a reduced lineup, but you can still stream many acts at the festival’s website if you haven’t reserved to attend.
 As a press release from the SFIAF notes, “The case confirmed that outdoor performing arts events could take place in the City and County of San Francisco at the same levels as religious groups and political protests.
 The law was clearly on the side of the Festival as plaintiff, but the outcome was by no means certain when arguing a case against the government.
 One eye catching element of the case that surprised Festival staff and attorneys was the government’s decision to back down on its ban on singing, brass and woodwind instruments.
 Artists will incorporate these features into their performances over the weekend.”

 UPDATE: Per a press release from the SF International Arts Festival: “The state of California has declared its position moot in the lawsuit referenced below.
 It is bringing its guidelines more in line with the Festival position.